Garlic Butter Noodles (4-Min Sauce, Simple Ingredients)

 Garlic bread – Want even more garlic flavor?
 Pair your pasta with garlic bread!
 Our recipe is extra quick—you can make a small fresh serving in minutes.
 It goes beautifully with butter and garlic noodles.

 Pangrattato – This Italian breadcrumb topping is perfect with pasta.
 Cut garlic cloves in half, let them flavor extra virgin olive oil, then remove them.
-Check out our easy recipe for pangrattato.
+Check out our easy recipes for pangrattato from old bread or seasoned breadcrumbs made from plain bread.

 Seasoned Brussels sprouts – Need more veggies on the side?
 Try seasoned Brussels sprouts.
 They go really well with garlic noodles.